 - in_channels (int or None) Number of channels of input arrays.
 If None, parameter initialization will be deferred until the first forward data pass at which time the size will be determined. - out_channels (int) Number of channels of output arrays. - ksize (int or pair of ints) Size of filters (a.k.a. kernels). ksize=k and ksize=(k, k) are equivalent. - stride (int or pair of ints) Stride of filter applications. stride=s and stride=(s, s) are equivalent. - pad (int or pair of ints) Spatial padding width for input arrays. pad=p and pad=(p, p) are equivalent. - nobias (bool) If True, then this link does not use the bias term. - initialW (initializer) Initializer to initialize the weight.
 When it is numpy.ndarray, its ndim should be 4. - initial_bias (initializer) Initializer to initialize the bias.
 If None, the bias will be initialized to zero.
-When it is numpy.ndarray, its ndim should be 1. - dilate (int or pair of ints) Dilation factor of filter applications. dilate=d and dilate=(d, d) are equivalent. - groups (int) The number of groups to use grouped convolution.
-The default is one, where grouped convolution is not used.
+When it is numpy.ndarray, its ndim should be 1. - dilate (int or pair of ints) Dilation factor of filter applications. dilate=d and dilate=(d, d) are equivalent. - groups (int) Number of groups of channels.
+If the number is greater than 1, input tensor W is divided into some blocks by this value channel-wise.
+For each tensor blocks, convolution operation will be executed independently.
+Input channel size in_channels and output channel size out_channels must be exactly divisible by this value.